 The Effect of the COVID-19 Pandemic on People with Parkinson’s Disease Ethan G. Brown, Lana M. Chahine, Samuel M. Goldman, Monica Korell, Emerald Mann, Daniel R. Kinel, Vanessa Arnedo, Kenneth L. Marek, Caroline M. Tanner Journal of Parkinson's Disease.2020; 10(4): 1365.
 CrossRef

-Impact of COVID‐19 pandemic on mental health of patients with inherited bleeding disorders in Germany Sylvia Mackensen, Susan Halimeh, Manuela Siebert, Cornelia Wermes, Wolf Hassenpflug, Katharina Holstein, Martin Olivieri Haemophilia.2020;[Epub] CrossRef
+Impact of COVID‐19 pandemic on mental health of patients with inherited bleeding disorders in Germany Sylvia von Mackensen, Susan Halimeh, Manuela Siebert, Cornelia Wermes, Wolf Hassenpflug, Katharina Holstein, Martin Olivieri Haemophilia.2020;[Epub] CrossRef

 Impact of Coronavirus Disease 2019 Pandemic on Parkinson's Disease: A Cross‐Sectional Survey of 568 Spanish Patients Diego Santos‐García, Mila Oreiro, Patricia Pérez, Gemma Fanjul, Jose Manuel Paz González, María José Feal Painceiras, Carlos Cores Bartolomé, Lorena Valdés Aymerich, Carlos García Sancho, Maria del Mar Castellanos Rodrigo Movement Disorders.2020; 35(10): 1712.
 CrossRef

-Julia Ling‐Yu Cheong, Zhao Hang Keith Goh, Connie Marras, Caroline M. Tanner, Meike Kasten, Alastair J. Noyce Movement Disorders.2020; 35(12): 2129.
+The Impact of COVID‐19 on Access to Parkinson's Disease Medication Julia Ling‐Yu Cheong, Zhao Hang Keith Goh, Connie Marras, Caroline M. Tanner, Meike Kasten, Alastair J. Noyce Movement Disorders.2020; 35(12): 2129.
 CrossRef

 Deep Brain Stimulation Battery Exhaustion during the COVID-19 Pandemic: Crisis within a Crisis Vikram Venkappayya Holla, Koti Neeraja, Bharath Kumar Surisetti, Shweta Prasad, Nitish Kamble, Dwarakanath Srinivas, Ravi Yadav, Pramod Kumar Pal Journal of Movement Disorders.2020; 13(3): 218.
 CrossRef